The Little Known Facts about Gum Disease

 Gum disease is nothing to take lightly; if you exhibit any signs of this disease, you should be seen right away.
 Even if you do not think that you have any signs of this disease, having a professional evaluate your oral health is the only way to know for sure that your gums are healthy and free from the risk of gum disease.

-Tags: cooper family, Cooper Family Dentistry, cooper smiles, cosmetic dentistry, dental implants, Dr. Jordan Cooper, general dentist, gum disease, gum health, jacksonville ar, jacksonville arkansas, jacksonville dentist, Oral Health, teeth cleaning
+Tags: Arkansas, Cabot, central arkansas, Children, clean teeth, community, cooper family, Cooper Family Dentistry, cooper smiles, cosmetic dentistry, dental implants, dr. cooper, Dr. James Cooper, dr. jordan, Dr. Jordan Cooper, Family, family dentistry, gum disese, jacksonville, jacksonville ar, jacksonville arkansas, lonoke, north little rock, oral care, Oral Health, oral health care, oral hygiene, pediatric dentist, Sherwood, teeth cleaning